-- 1.14 Guidance on the types of decisions that sit under each tier are set out in the 'Schedule of AEB Matters Reserved to the Mayor' at the end of this chapter.
-Processes that are considered operational are defined in the Schedule of Officer Responsibilities'. - 1.2.5 As a general principle, any decisions that, under the 'Mayoral decision making in the GLA' framework, would usually require an MD (i.e. for areas outside of the AEB) will still be subject to the MD form process.
-Decisions that would usually be delegated but cannot due to the restrictions relating to the AEB, will be taken by the Mayor at the AEB Mayoral Board (rather than through an MD form). - 1.2.6 Any decisions considered to be 'novel, contentious or repercussive' remain subject to the MD form process.
-The AEB Mayoral Board also reserves the right to refer any recommended decision to the MD form process, even where the decision could be approved by the Mayor at the AEB Mayoral Board meetings. - 1.2.7 Wherever possible, agendas and reports are published on the GLA's website five clear working days before the meeting to which they relate.
-Only in exceptional circumstances will the agenda and reports be tabled at the meeting or circulated within the five clear working day period. - 1.2.8 All reports are released with the agenda except in those cases where officers reasonably consider that information may be exempt from disclosure under an applicable exemption under the Freedom of Information Act 2000 (FOIA).
-These reports will be classed as 'reserved from publication'. - 1.2.9 The main exemptions that are likely to make information reserved relate to the following (although others may be applicable under the FOIA): - commercial sensitivity; - information provided in confidence; - personal data; - legal professional privilege; and - information intended for publication at a future date.
+1.2.3 All proposed AEB decisions are taken through the AEB Mayoral Board (via the SfL Board, Business Partnership or subordinate body as appropriate) prior to a formal Mayoral Decision being obtained.
+Agendas and reports are published on the GLA's website at least five clear working days before the

-- 1.2.10 Board meetings are not held in public, reflecting the accountability arrangements Parliament has put in place for the GLA, in that the Mayor's decisions are scrutinised by the London Assembly, including through Mayor's Question Time only after he has taken decisions. - 1.2.11 Summary minutes of the meetings of the Boards are usually posted on the GLA's website within two weeks of the meeting to which they relate, with a final version published within ten clear working days of approval, which would normally take place at the following meeting.
+- meeting to which they relate.
+Only in exceptional circumstances will the agenda and reports be tabled at the meeting or circulated within the five clear working day period. - 1.2.4 All reports are released with the agenda except in those cases where officers reasonably consider that information may be exempt from disclosure under an applicable exemption under the Freedom of Information Act 2000 (FOIA).
+These reports will be classed as 'reserved from publication'. - 1.2.5 The main exemptions that are likely to make information reserved relate to the following (although others may be applicable under the FOIA): - commercial sensitivity; - information provided in confidence; - personal data; - legal professional privilege; and - information intended for publication at a future date. - 1.2.6 Board meetings are not held in public, reflecting the accountability arrangements Parliament has put in place for the GLA, in that the Mayor is answerable to the London Assembly through Mayor's Question Time only after he has taken decisions. - 1.2.7 Summary minutes of the meetings of the Boards are posted on the GLA's website within two weeks of the meeting to which they relate, with a final version published within ten clear working days of approval, which would normally take place at the following meeting.